Dr. Darrin L. Hartness

 She lives in northern Davidson County with her husband Ken and their three children, Nicholas, Michael, and Sydney.

-Burleson earned her Bachelor of Arts degree in Psychology at N.C.
-State University and her Master of Arts in Psychology degree from the University of North Carolina at Greensboro.
-She has completed additional graduate studies at UNCG.
+Dr. Burleson earned her Bachelor of Arts degree in Psychology from N.C.
+State University, a Master of Arts in Psychology degree from the University of North Carolina at Greensboro, and an Ed.D in Adult and Community College Education from N.C.
+State University.

 Vice President, Student Affairs